-Firefighters risk their lives on a daily basis, heroism is in their DNA.
-Some acts of heroism though are so incredible, so selfless that it is impossible to read or hear of the event without emotion.
-In recent years we may think of the crews that lost their lives in 9/11.
+Firefighters risk their lives on a daily basis – heroism is in their DNA.
+Some acts of heroism, though, are so incredible and so selfless that it’s impossible to read or hear of the event without emotion.
+In recent years, we may think of the crews that lost their lives on 9/11.
 One that is rarely remembered, however, and made even worse by the crews knowing beyond any doubt that they would die carrying out their duty, is the response of the Chernobyl and Kiev fire crews to the Chernobyl Nuclear Disaster.
 I recently had the privilege of visiting the exclusion zone for research in its use for nuclear accident and dirty bomb training.
 In the course of the visit, I met and spoke with the fire crews at the power complex about the sacrifices their forebears made.
 This is the story of their response.

-Within a 30 kilometre radius of the power plant, the total population was between 115,000 and 135,000.
-The RBMK-1000 is a Soviet-designed and built graphite moderated boiling light water reactor, with two loops feeding steam directly to the turbines, without an intervening heat exchanger.
+Within a 30-kilometer radius of the power plant, the total population was between 115,000 and 135,000.
+The RBMK-1000 is a Soviet designed and built graphite moderated boiling light water reactor with two loops feeding steam directly to the turbines and without an intervening heat exchanger.
 The water acts as a coolant and also provides the steam used to drive the turbines.
 The RBMK Chernobyl reactors had several dangerous properties that contributed to the accident.

 The following are the most important: